cronvel/spellcast/doc/adventurer.md

 * init: the tag performs some configuration at init-time only
 * run: the tag performs action at run-time, i.e. when its parent tag container is run
 * exec: the tag can be executed, if it hasn't the *run* flag, it doesn't do anything when its parent tag container is run
-* param: the tag is passive: it contains some parameters for its parent
+* parameter: the tag is passive: it contains some parameters for its parent

 The attribute style refers to one of those:
 * none: the tag has no attribute